MajestyV/MOJITO/README.md

 ### D. Power, or saturation, broadening （功率，或饱和致宽）

 ## III.
 Principles of Characterization Techniques
-In this part, we will have a deep look at the working principles of the characterization we usually carry out in materials science and related areas.
+In this part, we will have a deep look at the working principles of the characterizations we usually carry out in materials science and related areas.
 To fully understand our testing results, knowing only the mechanism dicting the interactions between light and materials is insufficient.
 The situation changes from time to time as we always try to characterize our device from different perspectives.
 To understand the properties of our samples, we need to have a comprehensive understanding about the testing tools we used.
 So, let's take a look at the common characterization methods we used.
 ### A. X-ray Diffraction (XRD)
 ### B. Raman
 ### C. UV-vis Absorption and Photoluminescence